EricDriussi/host-your-own/README.md

 ### A Debian based VPS

 The script requires a Debian based VPS.
+If you want this to work on other distros, feel free to [open a MR](https://gitlab.com/ericdriussi/host-your-own/-/merge_requests/new).

-The cheapest most basic VPS you can find should do.
+Assuming it's for personal use, the cheapest most basic VPS you can find should be enough.

 ### Root SSH access

-The machine where this script is run should have root SSH access to the VPS.
+Root key-based SSH access to the target machine should be set up on the machine running this script.

-Root SSH connections will be blocked as part of the setup and a dedicated sudo user will be used for the setup.
+Further root SSH connections will be blocked at the beginning of the execution, a dedicated sudo user will be created and used for the (rest of the) setup.

+This sudo user will use the same SSH keys (unless configured otherwise, read the [env file](./.env-sample.yml) for more info).

 ### Domain Name - DNS setup

-You **need** a valid domain name and your DNS records should be properly set up for your root domain as well as for (at least) the above-mentioned subdomains.
+You **need** a valid domain name and a proper DNS setup for your root domain as well as for (at least) the above-mentioned subdomains.

 ## Run